 All high school and middle school students, and their belongings, are required to pass through metal detecting equipment upon entry into the school building.
 Students will be asked to place any objects possibly containing metal in a container, turn in cell phones (if they have them), and allow their book bag to be passed through the metal detector and searched.
 If the alarm is set off by the student, they will be asked to check for any possible metal that could be triggering the alarm and asked to walk through again.
 If the alarm is triggered again, the student will be taken to the side and rechecked by a staff member using the handheld detector.
 If the student continues to trigger the detector, they will be checked by a staff member of the same gender and a member of the Administrative Team.
 Additionally, all high school and middle school students will be rescreened upon re-entering the building if they leave the school any time during the school day without supervision or authorization.
-If at any time anything is found that violates the school's safety policy, the object will be confiscated by school staff and the appropriate communicative actions and/or disciplinary consequences will be initiated.
+If at any time anything is found that violates the school's safety policy, the object will be initiated.
 Parents/Guardians will be notified any time an item of concern or an item violating school safety policy or the law is found on a student or in their belongings.
-For the full JCFS Metal Detector Screening and Search Policy and Procedures, see Appendix F.
+For the full Knapp School Metal Detector Screening and Search Policy and Procedures, see Appendix F.